Gullah Geechee Series Part One: Exploring Sapelo Island (VIDEO)

 Fran Drayton says living off the land was a big part of Gullah life.
 She describes her grandmother who she calls, Mayme, grabbing her rifle early in the morning to hunt for food.

 "Mayme will be back with our breakfast and we’ll hear her over in the woods, POW, POW, POW!"
-She says her grandmother often came back with five or six squirrels which they smothered and ate with grits.
+She said her grandmother often came back with five or six squirrels which they smothered and ate with grits.

 Drayton laughed while remembering, "you couldn’t starve over here that’s for sure."